 Diamond suit |

-HTML entities are character references that let HTML display reserved characters and symbols safely.
-They begin with an ampersand and end with a semicolon.
+“HTML entities” is the common name for the character references defined by the HTML Living Standard.
+A conforming reference begins with an ampersand and ends with a semicolon.
 For example, the less-than sign is written as <, and an ampersand is written as &.

 A few characters are reserved in HTML because the browser uses them to build the page.
 The angle brackets < and > open and close tags, the ampersand & begins every entity, and quotes wrap attribute values.
 To show those characters as plain text rather than have the browser act on them, you replace each one with its entity.
 Entities also give you a reliable way to write symbols and Unicode characters that are hard to type, such as © for ©, € for €, or a numeric reference like 😀 for an emoji.